joeodx/AZURE_cloud/UserData_Image/README.md

   ![](/images/addedmore.jpg)

-* Find your virtual machien you have created and select it.
+* Find your virtual machine you have created and select it.
 After this compelte the rest of the set up as usual.

 ## Step 3 SSH in and check

-1. SSh into your isntance on gitbash and see if your database or applciation is workking.
+1. SSh into your instance on gitbash and see if your database or applciation is workking.

 2. You can use the ```cat /var/log/cloud-init-output.log``` command to check if the applciation had loaded.

+Your VM should be running like ususal but now you have a image created it should load faster!

 ******************************************